lawrancej/CompilerDesign/textbook/02-lexical-analysis.md

 > TODO: Add some examples

 ### What is a token?

-> TODO: What is a token?
+A token is a single element of a programming language.
+Tokens could be keywords, operators, or punctuation marks.